ozgenezgi/ozgenezgi/README.md

 - 🌱 I’m currently learning  🤖
 - ⚡ I love caving, Caving is a nature sport.
 We are the first to see places where no one has set foot. and I love cycling 🚴‍♀️

-- 💬 I love working in the field of data science.

 Contact me